toomuchdesign/re-reselect/examples/3-cache-api-calls.md

         }),
         /*
          * On error we might also opt for removing the matching cache entry
-         * in order to refetch the page on future request:
+         * in order to refetch the page on future requests:
          * fetchPageWithCache.removeMatchingSelector(pageId);
          */
       );